LeonBeastwood/ZodicoTerms/PrivacyPolicy.md

 ## 9. Contact Us

 If you have any questions or concerns about this Privacy Policy or data practices, please contact us at:
+Leonids Dislovojs SIA RODLEN Ģenerāļa Baloža iela 44D Liepāja, LV-3402, Latvia Email: tech@rodlen.com

+---

+**By using our App, you acknowledge that you have read and understand this Privacy Policy.**